There is one option which I always wish Excel should have and that's count number of words from a cell.

 In the above formula, A1:A11 is the range of cells and when you enter the formula it returns 77 in the result.

-Do you remember that SUMPRODUCT can take arrays?
-So when you use it, it returns an array where you have a count of words for each cell.
+Do you know that SUMPRODUCT can take arrays?
+So, when you use it, it returns an array where you have a count of words for each cell.
+And in the end, it sums those counts and tells you the count of words in the column.

-3. Word Count from Entire Worksheet with VBA Code
+4. Word Count from the Entire Worksheet

 Sub Word_Count_Worksheet()